-- Science-Based Targets: The Company has submitted its emissions reduction targets to the Science Based Targets initiative (SBTi).
-This commitment also makes Interpublic a signatory to the Business Ambition for 1.5°C and a member of the United Nations-backed Race to Zero campaign. - Renewable Electricity: The Company also committed to sourcing 100% renewable electricity by 2030 for its entire portfolio. - Net-Zero Carbon Emissions: Additionally, the Company formally joined The Climate Pledge, a commitment to reaching net-zero carbon across our business by 2040.
+- Science-Based Targets: The Company's near-term emissions reduction targets have been submitted to and validated by the Science Based Targets initiative (SBTi).
+This commitment also makes Interpublic a signatory to the Business Ambition for 1.5°C and a member of the United Nationsbacked Race to Zero campaign. - Renewable Electricity: The Company also committed to sourcing 100% renewable electricity by 2030 for its entire portfolio. - Net-Zero Carbon Emissions: Additionally, the Company formally joined The Climate Pledge, a commitment to reaching net-zero carbon across our business by 2040.

 As part of our sustainability efforts and to record our commitments and progress, we currently report annually on our energy use and greenhouse gas emissions.
-This data which we began measuring in 2015, is reported in line with frameworks that include the Global Reporting Initiative ("GRI"), the CDP (formerly the Carbon Disclosure Project) and the Sustainability Accounting Standards Board ("SASB") and the Task Force on Climate-Related Financial Disclosures ("TCFD").
+This data, which we began measuring in 2015, is reported in line with frameworks that include the Global Reporting Initiative ("GRI"), the CDP (formerly the Carbon Disclosure Project), the Sustainability Accounting Standards Board ("SASB") and the Task Force on Climate-Related Financial Disclosures ("TCFD").

 In our 2020 GRI report, IPG, for the first time, reported the operational emissions (scope one and scope two emissions) across its entire global portfolio.
 For 2021, we expanded our assessment of and reporting on scope three emissions to account for and work on reducing impacts throughout the Company's entire value chain.
 With IPG's 2021 ESG report, the Company became the first U.S.-based advertising holding company to receive limited external assurance on certain ESG data and the first to disclose in accordance with TCFD recommendations.
-Our 2022 report will add third-party assurance for GHG emissions from Scope 3/Category 6, Business Travel.
+Our 2022 report added third-party assurance for GHG emissions from Scope 3/Category 6, Business Travel, and our 2023 report will include this metric as well.

-As part of its sustainability efforts, IPG supports numerous community-based organizations and is actively involved in partnerships that bring together companies to advance diversity, equity and inclusion, and climate action.
+As part of its sustainability efforts, IPG supports numerous community-based organizations and is actively involved in partnerships that bring together companies to advance climate action.
 Among these, IPG is a member of the Global Leadership Group of Ad Net Zero, a trade organization with a goal of supporting the advertising industry as it moves toward a net-zero carbon future for advertising production.
-We are also a signatory to the U.N.
-Global Compact and an active supporter of the U.N.
+We are also a participant of the U.N.
+Global Compact and an active supporter of the

+U.N.
 Sustainable Development Goals (SDGs), 17 global goals adopted by the United Nations General Assembly as part of its 2030 Agenda for Sustainable Development.
-We have specifically adopted SDG #6: Access to Water and Sanitation for all

-In recognition of our commitment to and implementation of sustainable business practices, IPG is listed on several ESG-related indices.
-IPG has once again been included on the Dow Jones Sustainability Index (DJSI) North America.
+In recognition of our commitment to and implementation of sustainable business practices, IPG is listed on several ESG-related indices, including the Dow Jones Sustainability Index (DJSI) North America.
 The DJSI North America scores and ranks the ESG performance of the 600 largest U.S. and Canadian companies; the top 20% of sustainability performers are listed on the Index.
-IPG was also listed on the S&P 500 ESG and the S&P Global 1200 ESG, two S&P indices that recognize companies' work in the ESG space.
-The Company was also included for a fourth consecutive year on the FTSE4Good Index, which identifies companies that demonstrate strong ESG practices measured against international standards.
+The Company is also included on the FTSE4Good Index, which identifies companies that demonstrate strong ESG practices measured against international standards.